stavroskasidis/BlazorWasmAntivirusProtection/README.md

 2. Publish your app in Release mode and test it!
 ```
-#Perform a clean first, see "Known Issue" below

-dotnet clean BlazorHostedSampleApp.sln -c Release
 dotnet publish Server\BlazorHostedSampleApp.Server.csproj -c Release
 ```
 *Nuget package page can be found [here](https://www.nuget.org/packages/BlazorDialog).*

-## ⚠️ Known issue ⚠️
-If you try to publish a project after you have already published you have to clean your solution or the publish will fail with the following exception:

-`error MSB4018: The "PInvokeTableGenerator" task failed unexpectedly.`

-This happens because the il linker cannot load the existing modified dlls in the obj folder.
-To prevent this error you should perform a clean on your solution before every publish, as displayed above.

 ## Configuration
 The following options allow you to customize the tasks executed by this package.